2021-22 AST Board Nominations

 About Serving on the Board

-We would like to share our experience being on the board in order to help you make your decision about whether to run.
 Remember, running for the Board is a public service to your profession and your fellow testers.
 It requires dedication, sacrifice, and commitment.
 If you get elected, someone else will be turned away.
-Make sure that you are willing and able to serve.
-Read on for more.
+Make sure that you are willing and able to serve your community.

 There is a significant amount of work necessary just to keep the lights on at AST – BBST, CAST, Grants, the website, and so forth.
-Many bright and dedicated people have worked hard for a long time to get AST this far.
 Serving on the board is a duty and a responsibility to the membership and the people who brought the organization this far.

 AST, like any organization, needs new ideas.
 Still, new initiatives or programs need lots of energy and time that might be better invested in AST core programs.
 There are many things that AST could do, but sustaining the programs that have already proven they add value for the community comes first.

-For Directors, there are three in-person board meetings (including CAST) each year.
-At a minimum, board members are expected to attend all of these, monitor and participate regularly in our Slack instance, and write a few blog posts.
+Board members are expected to attend three board meetings a year.
+Reasonable travel expenses for those whose employers do not cover them can be provided by AST.
+Board members are expected to monitor and participate regularly in our Slack instance, and write a few blog posts.
 Some do more.
-There is no geographic restriction on being a board member, as long as you can attend all the meetings and do the work.
-AST covers reasonable travel expenses.
+There is no geographic restriction on being a board member, as long as you can attend meetings and do the work.
 For executive committee members, including all officers, there are monthly conference calls and additional responsibilities attached.

 Board Members currently spend between 2-20 hours/month on AST.
 Involvement varies depending on role and is expected to be variable throughout the year.
 Employment and family can make it hard to find the AST time.
 We ask candidates to think about their commitment in time and energy.